-I think this is the top specialist masters of law program in labour and employment law in North America, if not (dare I say) the world.
-I wish I could have taken it as a student.
-This is a great opportunity for foreign graduate law students interesting in an LLM from one of the world’s top law schools, and the price is a bargain compared to other comparable international degrees.
-Plus, most courses can be taken by distance education, meaning you do not have to come to Toronto.
+This is the top specialist masters of law program in labour and employment law in Canada if not North America.
+The program offers a great opportunity for foreign graduate law students interesting in an LLM from one of the world’s top law schools, and the price is a bargain compared to other comparable international degrees.
+The courses can be taken by distance education, meaning you do not have to come to Toronto.
 We have had students from around the world, including Chile, Switzerland, India, and other countries, and of course students from every province in Canada.
 Our graduates include leading practitioners in the field, academics, and at least one Minister of Labour.
 The faculty include Canada’s leading professors of labour and employment law as well as senior international faculty.

 This program is not a continuing education program for practicing lawyers.
 It is taught as a challenging academic LLM program, but one that works around the busy schedules of practicing lawyers.
 Most courses are scheduled for three hours on a Thursday night (7-10 p.m.), and then from 9-5 on the following Friday and Saturday.
-All classes are held at Osgoode’s downtown location, at Yonge and Dundas above the Eaton Centre.
-As noted above, since this program has had pretty high demand from out of province practitioners, Osgoode requested that we offer the option of attending some courses by video-conferencing.
-We just finished our first experiment with video-conferencing, which enabled us to have students from across Canada, as well as abroad, including Chile and Switzerland.
+All classes are held at Osgoode’s downtown location, at Yonge and Dundas above the Eaton Centre with an online option for students unable to come to Toronto.